8.3 Experiential Learning: Rounding Out Your College Career

 As a senior/graduate student consider the following steps…

-- Attend a the Career Center orientation and other career seminars sponsored by the Career Center, and register with the Career Center job listing service if you have not already done so.
+- Attend a Career Center orientation and other career seminars sponsored by the Career Center, and register with the Career Center job listing service if you have not already done so.

 - Talk to the Career Center staff to ensure you are utilizing the various job search strategies and resources.

 - Conduct three “informational interviews” with professionals in your career field.

 - Learn about current salary levels for occupations you are considering.

 - Develop a realistic budget analysis and determine your salary needs.

 - Check with the Career Center for information about companies interviewing on campus.